Soil Service News- Lawn Care To-Do’s, Soil Renovation, Moving Plants Indoors and more!

 - Watering- When watering, make sure the top soil layer is dry (stick your finger an inch or so down to check), then water.
 Allow excess water to drain completely.
 Avoid using the “wilt test” as the roots can be damaged after periods of frequent over drying.
 However….

-- Less water is better.
+Less water is better.
 Overwatering is a sure way to cause root rot.
-Watch for yellowing and brown leaf tips which are signs of either too much or too little moisture.
+Watch for yellowing and brown leaf tips which are signs of either too much or too little water.
 It may take time to get used to their new watering schedule but patience and keeping a close eye on them for the first month or so indoors will generally sort things out!